zechlau14/zechlau14.github.io/projects/pets-and-fedoras.md

   A high number means you are better at **PETS** (animal instinct and senses, cuteness and charm).
 A low number means you are better at **FEDORAS** (spycraft, martial arts and gadgetry).
 3. Give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.

+Your Agent **has**: a brown fedora, a jet pack, a parachute and a hover car.

+## Rolling the Dice
+When the Agents do something risky, roll two six-sided dice (2d6) to find out how it goes.

+If you're using **PETS** (animal abilities), you want to roll **under or equal to** your number.

+If you're using **FEDORAS** (spy abilities), you want to roll **above or equal to** your number.

+If **none** of your dice succeed, it goes wrong.
+Narrate how your action cartoonishly fails and makes things worse.

+If **one** dice succeeds, you barely manage it.
+The other players will agree on a complication or cost, then you must include it as you narrate how your actions barely did what you set up to do.

+If **two** dice succeed, you do it well!
+Narrate how cool your agent is as they do it!

+### Helping
+If you want to help someone else who's rolling, say how you try to help and make a roll.
+If you succeed, give them an extra die.

 ## License
 Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).